-Overview: In Sonoma County, only 55 miles north of San Francisco and about 25 miles from the Pacific Ocean, pretty Santa Rosa has been named as one of the happiest places in the United States.
-It sits amid vineyards and farmland and started with a simple adobe house in the 1830s.
+Overview: In rolling Sonoma County, only 55 miles north of San Francisco and about 25 miles from the Pacific Ocean, beautiful Santa Rosa has been named as one of the happiest places in the United States.
+It sits amid vineyards, wineries and farmland and started with a simple adobe house in the 1830s.

-The attractive downtown has a mix of one to four or five story buildings with restaurants, retailers, banks, bookstores and the like.
-Historic districts in the city center include Old Courthouse Square and Railroad Square, which has a high concentration of restaurants and antique shops.
-The Charles M. Schulz Museum and the Luther Burbank Home and Gardens are among the city's most popular museums.
+The lovely downtown has a mix of upscale restaurants, retailers, banks, bookstores, wine tasting rooms and the like.
+Historic districts in the city center include Old Courthouse Square and Railroad Square, which has a high concentration of eateries and antique shops.
+The Charles M. Schulz Museum and the Luther Burbank Home and Gardens are among the city's most popular venues.
 The 6th Street Playhouse has two performance spaces and produces about eight shows per year.
 The city is also known for its symphony, theater collective, and summer repertory theater.
 Markets include Whole Foods, the Sonoma Market and two farmers' markets.
-Wine tasting rooms and good restaurants abound.

 Hood Mountain is on Santa Rosa's southeastern edge and offers opportunities for birding, biking, and horseback riding.
-Annadel State Park, on the city's northeastern border, has miles of trails and wildflowers.
-The Santa Rosa Creek runs through downtown, and its greenway can be a stopping place for snowy egrets.
+Annadel State Park, on the city's northeastern border, has miles of trails and acres of wildflowers.
+The Santa Rosa Creek runs through downtown, and its greenway is a stopping place for snowy egrets.

 The city has at least 30 different named neighborhoods, including several historic ones.
-Housing stock is eclectic, ranging from manufactured homes and contemporaries with clean lines to bungalows and Mediterraneans.
+Housing stock is eclectic, ranging from modest manufactured homes and contemporaries with clean lines to adorable bungalows and stylish Mediterraneans.
 Oakmont Village is a lovely 55+ single home community with mountain and vineyard views.